The Device List

 Several partitions located on a single physical drive

-ReclaiMe File Recovery recovers data one filesystem at a time.
+ReclaiMe File Recovery recovers data of one filesystem at a time.

 If there are several partitions on a single hard drive, recovering all the data off the hard drive requires a separate pass for each filesystem on the hard drive.